High order moment model for polydisperse evaporating sprays towards interfacial geometry: Two phase flows modeling

-Let us notice that $c_0=1$, since we use probability density measures in this definition.
-In our case, we can normalize by $\mom_0$ to associate the moment vector $(\mom_0,\hdots,\mom_N)^t$ to $(c_0,\hdots,c_N)^t\in \mathbb{M}_N$, where $c_k=\mom_k/\mom_0$.
-The Nth "normalized" moment space is a convex and bounded space. \begin{definition} We define the Nth moment space, the set of vectors $(\mom_0,\hdots\mom_N)^t$, whose normalized vector by the number density $\mom_0$ belongs to the $N^{\mathrm th}$ normalized moment space. \end{definition} Considering this definition and some results from \cite{dette97}: if $(\mom_0,\hdots,\mom_N)^t$ is in the interior of the moment space, there exists an infinity of size distributions, which represent this moment vector.
-In other word, there exists an infinity of size distributions $\ns(\size)$, which are the solution of the following finite Hausdroff problem:
+We have $c_0=1$, since we use probability density measures.
+We can also normalize by $\mom_0$ the moment vector $(\mom_0,\hdots,\mom_N)^t$ and obtain $(c_0,\hdots,c_N)^t\in \mathbb{M}_N$, where $c_k=\mom_k/\mom_0$.
+The Nth ``normalized" moment space is a convex and bounded space. \begin{definition} The $N^{\mathrm th}\!$ moment space is defined as the set of vectors $\Mom$, for which the vector normalized by $\mom_0$ belongs to the $N^{\mathrm th}$ normalized moment space. \end{definition} Considering this definition and some results from \cite{dette97}: if $(\mom_0,\hdots,\mom_N)^t$ is in the interior of the moment space, there exists an infinity of size distributions, which represent this moment vector.
+In other words, there exists an infinity of size distributions $\ns(\size)$, which are the solution of the following finite Hausdorff moment problem:

 Massot et al \cite{massot2010} proposed to use a continuous reconstruction of the size distribution through the maximization of Shannon entropy: